mpv-player/mpv/DOCS/man/input.rst

         Take a single screenshot.
     <each-frame>
         Take a screenshot each frame.
 Issue this command again to stop taking screenshots.
-Note that you should disable framedropping when using this mode - or you might receive duplicate images in cases when a frame was dropped.
+Note that you should disable frame-dropping when using this mode - or you might receive duplicate images in cases when a frame was dropped.